 Who receives PAW?

-PAW has a circulation of about 69,000.
+PAW has a circulation of more than 72,000.
 All undergraduate and graduate alumni receive the magazine.
 In addition, Princeton University faculty members and professional staff receive PAW.
 Other interested readers may subscribe by emailing the publisher and business manager, Nancy MacMillan, at email@example.com; regular domestic subscriptions cost $22 per year ($26 outside the United States).

 What is PAW’s relationship with Princeton University?